lbwa/docs-server/README.md

 // Notice: all options is optional const app = new DocsServer({
   // should be nodejs current working directory
-  // recommend you keep default value (you project root path)
+  // recommend you keep default value (your project root path)
   cwd: resolve(__dirname, './'),

   // the output path of catalog files (based on current working directory)